MicrosoftDocs/powerquery-docs/powerquery-docs/manage-connections.md

 ---
 title: "Manage connections (Preview)"
-description: Overview of the manage connections feature in Power Query Online that allows you to disconnect connections from your project.
+description: Overview of the manage connections feature in Power Query Online that allows you to unlink and edit connections from your project.
 author: ptyx507
-ms.date: 6/13/2023
+ms.date: 8/25/2023
 ms.author: miescobar
 ms.topic: overview
 ---